 ‘The oldest and largest poetry competition for school aged children in Australia’.

 Short Story Competition for Australian School Children.
 ‘Entries are sought in four sections corresponding to different year groupings’.
-Other details available from the site.

 ‘For an original, unpublished short story suitable for children aged 8-12 years’.